andrewjmeier/TableTop.JS/README.md

     };

-We're almost done - just a few more things we need to add.
-As we mentioned before, we need a isValidMove() function.
+Now, refresh your index.html and you should be able to move tokens around.
+Notice that the game has no concept of what should be a valid move or not -- players can move each others tokens, and tokens can move an infinite amount of spaces.
+The console should be warning you about this on every move.
+Let's fix that.

 For checkers, there's two types of valid moves (that we're concerned about for this tutorial).
 First, it could be a normal move where we jump one space diagonally up or down (for red and white, respectively).
 Or, it could be a jump move.
 Let's define our isValidMove() function and those helpers.

     CheckersGame.prototype.isValidMove = function(token, oldSpace, newSpace) {